 Important note: Compensation is not available yet.
 We will share information on compensation eligibility and the application process as details are known.

-On December 31, 2021, two historic agreement-in-principles (AIPs), amounting to $40 billion dollars, were signed regarding compensation and long-term reform of the First Nations Child and Family Services Program and Jordan’s Principle.
+On December 31, 2021, two historic agreement-in-principles (AIPs) were signed regarding compensation and long-term reform of the First Nations Child and Family Services Program and Jordan’s Principle.
 The AIPs provide a framework to settle the matters of compensation and long-term reform as ordered by the Canadian Human Rights Tribunal (CHRT) and two related class action lawsuits.

 Class-Action Lawsuit for Off-Reserve Children